Introduction

 1. What is SOX testing?

 SOX testing refers to the evaluation of internal controls mandated by the Sarbanes-Oxley Act.
-It ensures financial data accuracy, safeguards against fraud, and verifies compliance, fostering transparency and accountability in corporate financial reporting.
+It ensures financial data accuracy, safeguards investors and stakeholders against fraud, and verifies compliance, fostering transparency and accountability in corporate financial reporting.

 2. What is a SOX audit?

-A SOX auditing is an examination of a company’s internal controls & financial reporting processes to ensure compliance with the Sarbanes-Oxley Act.
-It aims to enhance transparency, accountability, & the accuracy of financial disclosures to protect investors and restore confidence in financial markets.
+A SOX audit is an examination of a company’s internal controls and financial reporting processes to ensure compliance with the Sarbanes-Oxley Act.
+It aims to enhance transparency, accountability, and the accuracy of financial disclosures to protect investors and restore confidence in financial markets.

 3. What is the difference between SOX and SOX 404?